rspurney/TuxNet/docs/index.md

 # Unfortunately, TuxNet access via TeamViewer has been permanently disabled.
 A new method for accessing TuxNet online is currently in development and will be described here once completed.
+TuxNet can still be downloaded for local use via the Github link on this page.

 # TuxNet
 Matlab app to process raw RNA-seq data and infer gene regulatory networks.
 Published and maintained by [Sozzani Lab](https://harvest.cals.ncsu.edu/sozzani-lab/) at North Carolina State University.